pic

 3.5

-Note that the greatest flexibility is achieved when we don't type-annotate function arguments at all, as they will implicitly default to Any.
-This can be observed below, where all the tabs define the same function.
+The greatest flexibility is achieved when we don't type-annotate function arguments at all, as they will implicitly default to Any.
+This can be observed below, where all tabs define identical functions.
+Ultimately, type-annotating function arguments is only needed to prevent invalid usage (e.g., to ensure that log isn't applied to a negative value).

 function foo(x, y)